Virgin Money says Lee Rochford to step down as CFO

-British lender Virgin Money Holdings Plc (VM.L) said Lee Rochford will step down as chief financial officer and executive director of the company with immediate effect.
+Sept 1 British lender Virgin Money Holdings Plc said Lee Rochford will step down as chief financial officer and executive director of the company with immediate effect.

 Rochford joined the company in October 2013 to lead it through its initial public offering which was completed last November.
 He will be replaced by Strategy Director Dave Dryer on an interim basis, Virgin Money said.